What is your telephone number?

 Yes.
 Our scholarship program is from the Episcopal Ministries Scholarship Fund and is intended for those families and children that are in true financial need.
 To qualify for a scholarship a sponsor or parent/guardian must complete a Scholarship Application.
 Camp DeWolfe will review the request and inform you if you are chosen to be a scholarship recipient.
 Scholarships awarded by May 1st (i.e. camper family responsibility paid in full) will cover up to 50% of the cost of a session of Summer Camp.
 After May 1st scholarships will be awarded based on availability and may cover a significantly smaller portion of the registration fees.

-Can I come and do a tour before I sign my child up for camp?
+Can I take a tour before I sign my child up for camp?

-We offer an annual open house in May.
-No charge!
-Email email@example.com or call (631) 929 4325 to confirm you and your family and friends are coming to enjoy a day at Camp with a free meal!
+We offer an annual open house in May at no charge!
+Email firstname.lastname@example.org or call (631) 929 4325 to confirm you and your family and friends are coming to enjoy a day at Camp with a free meal!
 We do not do individual tours.

 What types of activities do you have?